By Ron Rocky Coloma

 A single coral can foster biodiversity, support local economies and aid in climate resilience by absorbing carbon dioxide.
 Its structural complexity buffers coastal communities against storms and rising seas, benefits that extend beyond the Solomon Islands.

 “Finding this coral shows that our oceans still hold mysteries.
 It’s a reminder of the beauty and resilience of life beneath the waves and the urgent need to protect it.
-This coral has stood for centuries—now it’s up to us to ensure it ensures it endures for centuries more," Sala said.
+This coral has stood for centuries—now it’s up to us to ensure it endures for centuries more," Sala said.

 Subscribe to